mieweb/docs/content/functions/portal-management/employer-portal-setup.md

 2. <strong>Instruction text</strong>: This field may be used to supply optional instructions for utilizing the Employer Reports page.
 3. <strong>Available reports</strong>: Use the selector to choose all reports to be displayed on the Reports page.
 Reports with the Employer Portal Report category will display in the list for selection.

-#### Schedule Appointments
+#### Schedule Appointments (supported for databases on release 202503 and newer)

 The *Schedule Appointments* module can be updated to allow certain functionality, as well as to display warnings or specified text, as needed.

 **Custom Module Name**: The name defaults to *Schedule Appointments*.
 Customize up to 60 characters.

 **Schedule an Appointment**: This selection allows users to schedule appointments from their portal by signing up for an appointment slot, based on appointment types and schedules set up within the system.
-In order for the schedules to interact with the portal, the location linked to each schedule needs to be added to the **Locations** chart tab of the Provider Organization chart.
-Appointment types that are available for selection are managed from the {{% syslink "Appt Types" "func=scheduler&s=apttypes" %}} chart tab of the {{% syslink "Scheduler" "func=scheduler%23Now" %}} .
-Selecting **Available For Portal** on the respective appointment type indicates that the appointment type will be made available within the portal.
-Not selecting this option indicates that the appointment type linked to the schedule will NOT be available within the portal.
+In order for the schedules to interact with the portal, the location linked to each schedule needs to be added to the **Locations** chart tab of the Employer Organization chart.
+Appointment types that are available for selection are managed from the appointment *Schedules* tab in the *Scheduling* module.

 **Request an Appointment**: This selection allows users to request appointments through their portal by sending an appointment request with their preferences and appointment information to the clinic.
 Once verified, appointments will display on the user's *My Appointments* page.

 {{% note %}}
-To use this feature, a *Request an Appointment* message type must be enabled.
+System Administrators can select either ‘Schedule an Appointment' or ‘Request an Appointment' for the type of portal scheduling desired.
+Only one method may be selected.
+{{% /note %}}

+**Use Checkin:** When checked, allows employees to check into the Waiting Room station for their existing appointment.
+The following system settings control when the option will appear on the portal: ‘Minutes Allowed Before Start','Minutes Allowed After Start'.

+{{% note %}}
+System Administrators should note that Schedule Appointment configuration options selected will apply to both the Employee **and** Employer/Supervisor Portal.
 {{% /note %}}

 **Disable appointment confirmation/cancellation emails:** When checked, appointment confirmation and cancellation emails will not be sent.